MaryOdama/LITA_Class_Docummentation/README.md

 ### Project Overview
 ---
+### Microsoft Excel
+Is a spread sheet application that store data

 ### Data generation
 This has to do with the collection or capturing of sets of data for easy analysis, how data is propelled,example participant gender, locations etc are set of data.
-Data generation is stringent
+Data generation is stringent by virtue of the tools we use to generate our business processes e.g gender, age, building and vehicles.

+### Data structure
+Is use to analyze data in business

+## Key tools to run analysis
+  1. Operational system- Is use in executing business processes e.g zoom, sap,oracle etc
+  2. Analytic system- Is use in evaluating business processes e.g Excel, powerBi.

+### Data storage--Data is stored in
+  1. Premises- this type of data is used within the organisation e.g Microsoft excel.
+  2. Cloud- Data can be retrieved the way it is stored,this data type is not only use within the organization but publicly.
+### Ways to retrieve data
+    - Structure data:Data in tabular format
+    - Semi-structure data: Data in javascript object notation (Json) format,this data type are not in tabular format, are usually in pairs and cannot be easily analyze e.g Xml
+    - Unstructure data: Data usually in audio and vidoe format.